hbroek/reken/documentation/developer-guide/chapter-4.md

 </nav>
 ```

-This example is similar to the previous `data-route` example, except now each `data-route` value has the 'active' classname specified.
+This example is similar to the previous one, except now, each `data-route` value has the 'active' classname specified.

-When the user now routes to the page with that route name the classname `active` is added to the `main` element of the active route.
-With the style class definition for the `active` class makes the background green and font color white.
+When the user now routes to the page with that route name, the class `active` is added to the `main` element of the active route.
+The style class definition for the `active` class makes the background green and the font color white.

-To create a parameterized page create a variable to will contain the parameter value and include it preceded by a hash in the `data-route` attribute.
+To create a parameterized page, create a variable containing the parameter value and include it preceded by a hash in the `data-route` attribute.

 **Example:**
 ```javascript